sav-che/TL-2/Authors/Arnaud, Jean André Michel {std. J. Arnaud} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 161](https://www.biodiversitylibrary.org/item/103858#page/173/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 161](https://www.biodiversitylibrary.org/page/33264888) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Arnaud, Jean André Michel {std.
 J. Arnaud}|first entry]] for this author

 ### Author

 \* Arnaud, Jean André Michel (1760-1831), French physician and botanist, educated at the Collège du Bay; studied at the Faculté de Médecine, Montpellier, Dr. med.
-1782, physician at Le Puy from 1782, later in charge of the hospital of Puy. (*J. Arnaud*).
+1782, physician at Le Puy from 1782, later in charge of the hospital of Puy.
+**Abbreviated name**: *J. Arnaud*

 #### Herbarium and types